 Thanks to a more active and engaged lifestyle that encourages resilience, retirement village residents that are admitted to hospital are discharged two days faster than average.
 Common retirement village design features like non-slip mats, hand railings and motion sensor alarm systems also make early discharge more feasible.

 Thanks to the services and staff available at many retirement villages, residents make far fewer visits to the GP than the six to seven a year that is common for the average Australian senior citizen.
 Many also offer some form of medical assistance on site.

 A staggering 93% of residents report that their happiness and life satisfaction either increased significantly or stayed the same since they moved into a retirement village.
 With the links between mental and physical health becoming increasingly apparent, this can have a huge impact upon your quality of life and longevity.

 Isolation and loneliness affect one in five senior Australians, and the resulting depression and negative mental health effects can seriously impact your quality of life.
 The community atmosphere and engaging activities organised by retirement villages can help residents avoid this loneliness and live a more fulfilling life.

 A Greater Sense Of Empowerment

 Research has shown that 18% of seniors in the community felt that their lives were out of control, compared to just 7% of those in retirement living.
 This improved sense of empowerment and purpose can be hard to quantify, but it undoubtedly contributes to the increased resilience and improved health outcomes we outlined earlier on.

 If you’ve thought of retirement living as a stale and boring “old person’s home” then it’s time to think again.
-With a variety of fantastic locations throughout the state, our community focused retirement villages can help you or your loved ones lived a much happier, healthier and more independent life.
+With a variety of fantastic locations throughout the state, our community-focused retirement villages can help you or your loved ones living a much happier, healthier and more independent life.
 Click here to check out our website or get in touch with us to find out more.